-Is it better to have gas or electric in your apartment?
-There is no definitive answer in terms of which option is better, however if given the option, many people prefer to have gas in the apartment, as it is often cheaper to heat, provides a better cooking experience with a gas range, as well as generally providing a more comfortable and even source of heat for those in Winter Climates.
+There is no definitive answer in terms of whether gas or electric is better, however if given the option, many people prefer to have gas in the apartment, as it is often cheaper to heat, provides a better cooking experience with a gas range, as well as generally providing a more comfortable and even source of heat for those residing in Winter climates.

 However, sometimes, people do not have the option to have gas in the apartment, as the apartment is not hooked up to gas in the street.